-Dry eye syndrome, it’s a thing, a pretty aggravating thing.
+Dry eyes in menopause, it’s a thing, a pretty aggravating thing.
 Symptoms may include itchiness, a burning sensation, eye pain, certainly dryness, mucus discharge from the eye, and it may even feel like there’s a foreign body actually on your eyeball.

 More news is that women are at an increased risk for developing DES as we age.
 But before you grab a bottle of drops and call it good, consider what else may be driving any dry eye symptoms you are having.
 If your vision is changing or you’re experiencing eye pain or any of these symptoms, make an appointment with your optometrist to get your eyes tested and screened, then look below for tips to find some relief.

 - The last thing we need is to exacerbate dry eyes.
 Ow.
 So, a word about allergies, which can develop in adulthood.
 Nope, they’re not just for kids.
-If you suspect you’ve developed an allergy, consider getting a test done to clarify your suspicion, or rule it out.
+If you suspect you’ve developed allergies during menopause, consider getting a test done to clarify your suspicion, or rule it out.
 Allergic reactions or symptoms can include dry, itchy eyes.

 - Winter also dries the skin and eyes, so take note of where you are in your year.
 Incorporating more self-care as seasons change may relieve some symptoms around dry eyes.